 - Most crock pot recipes don't need to be stirred during cooking, especially if cooked on low heat.
 When you lift the lid, the crock pot loses so much heat that the cooking time should be increased by 20 minutes each time.

 - Use whole leaf herbs and spices instead of ground for better flavor.
-Some spices, especially pepper, can become bitter over a long cooking time.
-Add those in the last hour of cooking for best flavor.
+Some spices, especially pepper, can become bitter over the long cooking time.
+Add those in the last hour of cooking for the best flavor.